Abhishek08/Docker/DockerSwarm.md

 2. Pause
 3. Drain

-**Active** - Docker availability Active means that node is ready to take the new task from Master/Manager node.
+**Active** - This is the default state of node.
+In this state node is ready to take new task from ther master or Manger node.

 **Pause** - If Any node availability pause means that node is not ready to take new task from Master or Manager node.